 Philosophies on the timing of employee expense report reimbursements diverge.

-On the one hand, companies should work to pay employees back ASAP; good folks are laying out their own money for work expenses and essentially giving employers hundreds of million of dollars in interest-free loans, every day.
+On the one hand, companies should work to pay employees back ASAP; good folks are laying out their own money for work expenses and essentially giving employers hundreds of millions of dollars in interest-free loans, every day.

-On the other hand, we know that unfortunately expense report misconduct is a major source of occupational fraud, costing companies around $7 billion in 2017 alone.
+On the other hand, we know that unfortunately, expense report misconduct is a major source of occupational fraud, costing companies around $7 billion in 2017 alone.
 In other words, companies need a bit of time to make sure they’re paying the right people the right amount of money.

 While there is no precise law on deadlines around expense report reimbursement, there is a powerful consensus among T&E professionals that making employees wait more than 30 days after submission is not appropriate.